ClearlyEnergy/seed-python3/docs/source/developer_resources.rst

         --organization=testorg

-    # if restoring a seedv2 backup to a different deployment update the site settings for password reset emails
+    # if restoring a production backup to a different deployment update the site settings for password reset emails
     ./manage.py shell

     from django.contrib.sites.models import Site